-Chipotles in adobo can become your kitchen’s new secret weapon if you just give them a chance!
+Need some new recipes?
+Chipotles in adobo can become your new secret weapon if you just give 'em a chance!

 You'll find your new best friend in the Latin goods section of most grocery stores, and if not there you can always grab them from a local Hispanic market.

 Most dried peppers in Mexico have a different name than their fresh counterpart, so when ripe jalapenos are dried and smoked they are referred to as chipotles.
 These chipotles are combined with a tangy adobo sauce and the result is a fiery, smoky flavor that works wonders in all sorts of Mexican dishes.

 Each can will contain 6-8 chipotles and a few tablespoons of the adobo sauce.

 Don't overlook the adobo sauce as it will be infused with the flavor of the chipotles and can be used just about any time chipotles are called for.

 Normally I'm a fan of using a pepper's seeds in salsas and sauces, but I tend to scrape out the seeds of chipotles.
 You can consider this step optional, but sometimes the seeds will harden over time so I usually just scrape them out.

 It's easiest to slice off the top stem and make a vertical slit down the length of the pepper, then pry them open and use a knife or fork to scrape out the seeds.
 Don't sweat it if you leave a few stragglers behind as it won't affect the flavor too much.

 You can store the remaining chipotles in a small, airtight container in the fridge where they'll keep for at least a few weeks.
 And don't forget to save all of the adobo sauce as this will help preserve the actual peppers.
 If you're looking for a longer term storage solution you can consider freezing them.